openenergymonitor/guide/source/integrations/evse-setup.markdown

 #### Emoncms Server Setup

-OpenEVSE can post data directly to an Emoncms server, enter the following:
+OpenEVSE can post data directly to an Emoncms server via HTTP(S), enter the following:

 - Emoncms server url e.g [emoncms.org](https://emoncms.org)
 - Node-name is the name given to the OpenEVSE data in Emoncms Inputs